iShares S&P Mid-Cap 400 Growth ETF (NYSEARCA:IJK) Sees Strong Trading Volume

-Shares of iShares S&P Mid-Cap 400 Growth ETF (NYSEARCA:IJK – Get Free Report) saw strong trading volume on Tuesday .
-829,028 shares changed hands during mid-day trading, an increase of 138% from the previous session’s volume of 347,865 shares.The stock last traded at $92.28 and had previously closed at $92.43.
+iShares S&P Mid-Cap 400 Growth ETF (NYSEARCA:IJK – Get Free Report) saw an uptick in trading volume on Tuesday .
+338,027 shares changed hands during trading, a decline of 3% from the previous session’s volume of 349,630 shares.The stock last traded at $90.58 and had previously closed at $91.93.

 Institutional Inflows and Outflows

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-Kimelman & Baird LLC acquired a new stake in iShares S&P Mid-Cap 400 Growth ETF during the second quarter worth approximately $31,000.
-Creekmur Asset Management LLC bought a new position in shares of iShares S&P Mid-Cap 400 Growth ETF during the fourth quarter worth approximately $33,000.
-Burkett Financial Services LLC acquired a new stake in iShares S&P Mid-Cap 400 Growth ETF during the 4th quarter worth approximately $37,000.
-Atwood & Palmer Inc. acquired a new stake in iShares S&P Mid-Cap 400 Growth ETF during the 2nd quarter worth approximately $43,000.
-Finally, Rothschild Investment LLC bought a new stake in iShares S&P Mid-Cap 400 Growth ETF in the 2nd quarter valued at $44,000.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Kimelman & Baird LLC purchased a new position in shares of iShares S&P Mid-Cap 400 Growth ETF in the second quarter valued at $31,000.
+Creekmur Asset Management LLC bought a new stake in shares of iShares S&P Mid-Cap 400 Growth ETF in the 4th quarter worth about $33,000.
+Atwood & Palmer Inc. purchased a new stake in shares of iShares S&P Mid-Cap 400 Growth ETF during the 2nd quarter valued at about $43,000.
+Rothschild Investment LLC bought a new position in shares of iShares S&P Mid-Cap 400 Growth ETF in the 2nd quarter valued at about $44,000.
+Finally, Transcendent Capital Group LLC grew its position in iShares S&P Mid-Cap 400 Growth ETF by 262.6% in the second quarter.
+Transcendent Capital Group LLC now owns 533 shares of the company’s stock worth $47,000 after acquiring an additional 386 shares in the last quarter.

 About iShares S&P Mid-Cap 400 Growth ETF